Oil prices rise on expected extension of output cuts

 Traders said that a 900,000 bpd export capacity increase from Iraq’s southern ports to 4.6 million bpd, reported on Sunday, had prevented Brent from rising further.

-Meanwhile, U.S. production is up by almost 13 percent since mid-2016, resulting in a steep WTI discount of $6.50 per barrel against Brent, making U.S. crude exports attractive.
+Meanwhile, U.S. production C-OUT-T-EIA is up by almost 13 percent since mid-2016, resulting in a steep WTI discount of $6.50 per barrel against Brent CL-LCO1=R, making U.S. crude exports attractive.

 Confidence in the oil market is evident in the way financial traders have positioned themselves.